CBC & The Big Picture of Your Health

 A CBC is a complete blood count test that is used to evaluate a patient’s overall health.
 It requires a blood draw that will then be taken and tested in a medical laboratory.
 It is capable of detecting the presence of diseases including anemia and leukemia.

 Specifically, a CBC test will count the components in your blood including the red blood cells that are responsible for carrying oxygen to all parts of your body.
-It will also count your white blood cells that fight infection, the platelets that help your blood clot, and your hemocrit, which is the portion of red blood cells to the plasma in your blood.
+It will also count your white blood cells that fight infection, the platelets that help your blood clot, and your hematocrit, which is the ratio of red blood cells to the plasma in your blood.

 Depending on what illness or health condition he or she suspects, your doctor could get the results of your CBC test in a matter of hours, or even minutes.
 Some components of the CBC test take at least 24 hours to determine, however.

 A CBC test can be performed for any number of reasons.
 Your doctor may order one as part of your routine annual physical.
 Alternatively, if you come to the doctor’s office or hospital with a high fever, the doctor may order a CBC to determine the underlying cause like of the illness.